4141done/asdf-talk/README.md

 2. Read the `.tool-versions` file and feed it into some other system like a docker container tag

 ## In Production
+Since we assume that your CI process produces a docker container as an artifact, no changes are necessary in production.
+However, the `.tool-versions` file in git for a given release SHA can be referenced to understand the runtime version/compiler version linked to the running code.